Funding a new business: Q&A with Richard Bearman

-Richard Bearman, UK Director Small Businesses HSBC, on common sources of start-up funding
+Richard Bearman, Head of Business Banking HSBC UK, on common sources of start-up funding

 Raising enough money to start a new business can be a challenge.
-Here, Richard Bearman, UK Director Small Businesses HSBC, talks though the main options and why it’s wise to mix and match them.
+Here, Richard Bearman, Head of Business Banking HSBC UK, talks though the main options and why it’s wise to mix and match them.

 Should new businesses minimise their start-up costs?